andreamoro-git/JurySelection-Replication_Package/README.md

 - execute_all.sh Executes all code in the appropriate order
 - class_model_types.py contains the main Jurymodel class used to simulate juries.
 - juryConstruction.py contains code to generate all simulated juries needed to generate the paper and appendices figures and tables.
-Juries are saved in pickle format under output/
+Juries are saved in pickle format under Simulations/
 - juryPlotsAndResults.py contains code to generate all figures and tables.
-Output is saved under exhibits/
+Output is saved under Exhibits/
-- class_jury_Statdisc.py
-extension of class_model_types.py to run simulations for the statistical discrimination section
+- class_jury_Statdisc.py extension of Jurymodel for the statistical discrimination section
 - juryStatdisc_sims.py
 generates all simulated juries needed for the statistical discrimination section
 - juryStatdisc_plots.py generates figures for the statistical discrimination section

 ### License for Code

 - the code is © Moro and Van der Linden.
-Please contact the authors if interested in using or modifying this code.
+Please contact the authors if you are interested in using or modifying this code.

 Instructions to Replicators
 ---------------------------

+### Using a Python installation (recommended, see note a) below)

+A pip freeze text file with required packages is included under directory Environment.
+Execute ```execute_all.sh``` from a shell, or run the python files in the order indicated in execute_all.sh in your preferred client/GUI using Code/ as your working directory

 ### Using Docker